th1j5/ouroboros.rocks/content/en/blog/20210402-multicast.md

 labels are a distributed way of identifying the layer _by its links_, instead of a single identifier for the whole layer, like a VLAN or a multicast IP address.
-RSVP / LDP (and their traffic engineering -TE cousins) are protocols that do enrolment and adjancy management.
+RSVP / LDP (and their traffic engineering -TE cousins) are protocols that do enrolment and adjacency management.

 I hope this gave you a bit of an insight into the Ouroboros view of the world.
 Course materials on computer networks consist of a